 Mile High Swinging Bridge — As the name suggests, the Mile High Swinging Bridge is a mile above sea level and offers you a thrilling platform for admiring the 360-degree panoramic views at Grandfather Mountain.
 Cross the bridge to reach Linville Peak.
 The bridge is America’s highest suspension footbridge.
 The Grandfather Mountain Mile High Swinging Bridge is located at the top of the Park.

 Wildlife Habitats — Just below the top of the Park, you’ll find seven environmental habitats that are tucked behind the museum and restaurant.
-These habitats give you the opportunity to see elusive wildlife such as black bears, bald eagles, river otters and elk.
+These habitats give you the opportunity to see elusive wildlife such as black bears, cougars, bald eagles, river otters and elk.
 Unlike exhibits found in zoos, these enclosures were built around the animals’ native habitat.

 Hiking — The network of 11 trails at Grandfather Mountain will take you through gentle forests and across rugged peaks.
 For the most experienced hikers, the Grandfather Trail is considered one of the most technical hikes in the southeast.
 Using a series of ladders and cables, this trail takes you 2.4 miles from the Mile High Swinging Bridge to Calloway Peak.
 Hikers often choose to take the Grandfather Trail out and return back on The Underwood Trail, a strenuous trail with just one ladder.
 There are backcountry trails that may be accessed for free from outside the Park.